-There are ways to keep cool without turning on your air conditioner, but when the summer temperatures start bursting the 90 (or 100!) degree mark daily, or the humidity makes it feel like you’re swimming through a bowl of soup, sometimes air conditioning is a must.
+There are ways to keep cool without turning on your air conditioner, but when the summer temperatures start bursting the 30°c mark daily, or the humidity makes it feel like you’re swimming through a bowl of soup, sometimes air conditioning is a must.
 Stay cool and save money with these energy saving tips:

-2. Close Off rooms: Try closing all the doors in other parts of your home.
+3. Close Off rooms: Try closing all the doors in other parts of your home.
 The cool air will stay in rooms where you need it most and of course, it will cool down quicker.
 Especially close your bedroom door so the AC does not have to work harder by sucking in warm air from other areas.

-3. Service Your Unit: Some basic maintenance might be all your air conditioner needs, but most will greatly benefit from a good cleaning of the filters.
+4. Service Your Unit: Some basic maintenance might be all your air conditioner needs, but most will greatly benefit from a good cleaning of the filters.
 If the fancoil (the radiator looking thing behind the filters) is blocked with dust then its time for a professional service.

-5. Rearrange Your Furniture: Furniture that obstructs air conditioning vents means you could be cooling the back of a chair or the bottom side of your sofa and although it might appreciate the thought, we’re pretty sure you’d rather have that chill for yourself instead.
-There are plastic pieces you can buy for your vents to help force air in the right direction, but the easiest way is to just rearrange your furniture, even if only temporarily.
+6. Rearrange Your Furniture: Furniture that obstructs air conditioning vents means you could be cooling the back of a chair or the bottom side of your sofa and although it might appreciate the thought, we’re pretty sure you’d rather have that chill for yourself instead.

 7. Be comfortable not freezing: 21 degrees is a good point for an air conditioner to run at its optimal performance level.
 Think of it as a car on cruise control driving across a flat road for hundreds of miles.
 It’s not chugging along going uphill, it’s just plugging away, steady as she goes.